 At Trent Primary School, we believe that Art and Design should be creative, exciting and fully inclusive to every child.

-We aim to develop a cross-curricular approach to the use of Art and Design in all subjects, based on a half-termly ‘project’ and ‘big question’ for each year group where their enquiry-based learning stems from.
+We aim to develop a cross-curricular approach to the use of Art and Design, based on a ‘project’ and ‘big question’ where enquiry-based learning stems from.

 We strive to ensure the progressive development of knowledge and skills across the year groups, building on the fantastic opportunities they have for creativity in EYFS.

-Art and Design teaching at Trent CE Primary instils an appreciation and enjoyment of the visual arts.
-Art and design stimulates imagination and creativity; involving children in a range of visual, tactile and sensory experiences.
+Art and Design teaching at Trent Primary School instils an appreciation and enjoyment of the visual arts.
+Art and Design stimulates imagination and creativity; involving children in a range of visual, tactile and sensory experiences.
 We aim to enable children to observe and record from first-hand experience and from their imagination, and these experiences enable them to communicate what they see, think and feel through the use of the elements of colour, texture, form and pattern.
-Art and design promotes careful observation and an appreciation of the world around us.
-Art also promotes a sense of well-being and enjoyment in our pupils, which we want to nurture.
+Art and Design promotes careful observation and an appreciation of the world around us.
+It also promotes a sense of well-being and enjoyment in our pupils, which we want to nurture.

-We aim to foster an enjoyment and appreciation of the visual arts and develop the children’s knowledge of significant artists, craftspeople and designers from a range of backgrounds.
-Children explore ideas and meanings through studying the work of artists and designers, and analysing works using the language of Art and Design.
-Through learning about the roles and functions of Art, they can explore the impact it has had on contemporary life and on different periods and cultures.
+We aim to foster an enjoyment and appreciation of the visual arts and develop the children’s knowledge of significant artists, craftspeople and designers from a range of times and backgrounds.
+Children explore ideas and meanings through studying the work of artists and designers, analysing works using the language of Art and Design.
+Through learning about the roles and functions of Art and Design, they can explore the impact it has had on contemporary life and on different periods and cultures.
 We want to prepare children for an increasingly visual, media-rich future and to develop culturally-informed opinions about artwork and things they see around them.

 With this in mind, we have established a school curriculum plan for Art and Design as an entitlement for all pupils that is:

-Aspirational in the progression of skills and techniques that pupils learn as they progress through the school.
-Such high aspirations are clearly identifiable in the progressive and increasingly challenging skills-based objectives.
+Aspirational in the progression of skills and techniques that pupils learn as they progress through the school - such aspirations are clearly identifiable in the progressive and increasingly challenging skills-based objectives covered.
 As pupils progress through school, they should also begin to think critically and develop a more rigorous understanding of Art and Design.
 They should also know how Art and Design both reflect and shape history and culture across the world, including multifarious cultures and timespans.
 We want children to be able to evaluate and analyse creative works using the language of art, craft and design.
 We want children to know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms;

 Skill-based, with opportunities to become proficient in drawing, painting, sculpture and other art, craft and design techniques;

-Built upon and has continuity with the provision for Art and Design established in the Early Years Foundation Stage;
+Built upon, with continuity, the provision for the Art and Design established in the Early Years Foundation Stage;